yuecao0119/MMFuser/README.md

     ```

 ## Evaluation
 We follow  [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA/tree/main) to conduct evaluations. you should download [eval.zip](https://drive.google.com/file/d/1atZSBBrAX54yYpxtVVW33zFvcnaHeFPy/view?usp=sharing) and unzip it to `./playground/data/eval`.
-Besides, we further implement the evaluation of refcoco, mmmu and xxx.
 Please refer to [Evaluation.md](./docs/Evaluation.md) to prepare the data.

-Then, your can run our evaluation script in `scripts/eval`.
+Then, your can run our evaluation script in `scripts/v1_5/eval`.

 And you can run inference with:
 ```bash